-Where AEMO requires High Resolution Data to be transmitted to AEMO co-ordinating centres from a PMU or HSM, the minimum requirements to apply to that data for the purposes of this Standard will be:
+Where AEMO requires High Resolution Data to be transmitted to AEMO control co-ordinating centres in near real time from a PMU or HSM, the minimum requirements to apply to that data for the purposes of this Standard will be:

-- specified in a notice issued to the relevant Registered Participant under NER 4.11.1(d), as may be subsequently amended by agreement between AEMO and the Registered Participant; or - (b) recorded in an operational protocol, procedure or similar document agreed or approved by AEMO and the relevant Registered Participant.
+- (a) specified in a notice issued to the relevant Registered Participant under NER 4.11.1(d), as may be subsequently amended by agreement between AEMO and the Registered Participant; or - (b) recorded in an operational protocol, procedure or similar document agreed or approved by AEMO and the relevant Registered Participant.

-Unless otherwise specified, those requirements will apply in addition to any provisions in this Standard that are apply to the transmission of High Resolution data from PMU and HSM devices, as indicated in section 1.7.
+Unless otherwise specified, those requirements will apply in addition to any provisions in this Standard that are expressed to apply to the transmission of near real time High Resolution data from PMU and HSM devices, as indicated in section 1.7.